pcanz/pPEG/Readme.md

 For example:

     _9  = '\t'   # Unicode 9 is a tab character
-    _A  = '\n'
+    _A  = '\n'   # a line-feed character
-    _D  = '\r'
+    _D  = '\r'   # a carriage return character

 Implicit character code rule names may use a hyphen to define a range of character codes.
 For example:

     _0-FFFF = [\u0000-\uFFFF]

 Implicit rule names that directly represent character codes should not be redefined.
+Implicit rule names for character codes should be read as a literal names for character codes.

 ### Other Implicit Rules